Student-centric advice and objective recommendations

 - Experience Washington, D.C.: Opportunities to attend recitals, receptions and ceremonies held in their honor; and visit D.C. museums and monuments.

-- Meet accomplished peers: Gain the chance to exchange ideas with similarly motivated and accomplished peers, and to forge friendships that last a lifetime.”
+- Meet accomplished peers: Gain the chance to exchange ideas with similarly motivated and accomplished peers, and to forge friendships that last a lifetime.

-If you have any questions about the Presidential Scholars Program, you can check out the FAQ on the Department of Education website.
+For more information about the Presidential Scholars Program, you can check out the FAQ on the Department of Education website.
 You can also contact the scholarship committee with any other questions.